 Since overwintering typically only lasts a few months, a temporary enclosure is often provided indoors.
 Some people choose to construct a "turtle table" (a raised, wooden table with edges so that your tortoise can't walk off the edge) while others just use a plastic storage tote or container and leave the lid off.
 Larger tortoises may need entire rooms or large closets to walk around in.

 The most popular choice for smaller tortoises is the storage container.
 They are inexpensive, compact, and easy to clean.
 Choose a natural substrate or bedding for the bottom of the bin and then follow the specific care instructions for housing your species of tortoise indoors.
 The habitat should include proper basking and daytime temperatures, a UVB light on a 12 hour cycle, adequate water dish for soaking and appropriate foods.
 Keep the tortoise indoors until the outdoor temperature is warm enough day and night to return the tortoise to the outdoor habitat.

 Should I Just Let My Tortoise Hibernate Instead?

 As I previously mentioned, letting a sick, underweight, or new tortoise whose health status you are unaware of hibernate can be dangerous.
 Many tortoises never wake up after hibernating because they aren't healthy enough to maintain their bodies when they "shut down" for the winter.
 Parasites will overtake them and infections will be allowed to run rampant if sick tortoises are allowed to hibernate.

 Tortoises who don't hibernate naturally should also not be forced into a state of hibernation.
-Reptiles, when cold enough, will all slow down but it is unnatural for some.
+Reptiles, when cold enough, will all slow down their metabolism, but it is unnatural for some.
 These species should be brought indoors to overwinter in a warm environment until it is safe for them to return to their outdoor enclosure (once it is consistently over 50 degrees Fahrenheit or warmer).